adityatarwatkar26/Maven_Movies_Rental_DA/README.md

 Querying Language: SQL

+## 💰Revenue Enhancement
+  Examine rental pricing trends to identify profitable pricing strategies.
+  Determine the most rented movie categories and ratings to maximize earnings.

 ## 📌Key Insights

-- Action and Family genres are among the most rented categories.
+- �Action and Family genres are among the most rented categories.

-- A small percentage of customers contribute to the majority of revenue.
+- 🎬A small percentage of customers contribute to the majority of revenue.

-- Seasonal trends show peak rentals during specific months.
+- 💵Seasonal trends show peak rentals during specific months.

-- High-value customers can be targeted for loyalty programs.
+- �High-value customers can be targeted for loyalty programs.